telegraphic/askarry/README.md

 # SKARRY — SKA RAG Documentation Search

-SKARRY is a local Retrieval-Augmented Generation (RAG) system designed to answer questions from SKA documentation and astronomy PDFs.
+SKARRY is a local Retrieval-Augmented Generation (RAG) system designed to answer questions from the openly-accessible Advancing Astrophysics with the SKA II book.
 Rather than training a model on the documents, it builds a searchable knowledge base from them and retrieves the most relevant passages at question time.
 The workflow has two major phases:

 1) Ingestion (run once when documents are added)